wezm/wezm.net/v2/content/posts/2025/daily-driving-chimera-for-work/index.md

    link="posts/2025/daily-driving-chimera-for-work/fastfetch-chimera-yoga7.png",
    resize_width=1600,
-   alt="Screenshot of a terminal window with the output of fastfetch.", caption="fastfetch output on the Yoga 7.") }}
+   alt="Screenshot of a terminal window with the output of fastfetch.", caption="fastfetch output on the Yoga 7 2-in-1.") }}

 The product I work on, [Prince], is implemented in a mixture of [Mercury] and [Rust].
-I created [an apk package][mmc] for the specific version of the Mercury compiler we use.
+I created [an apk package for the specific version of the Mercury][mmc] compiler we use.
 The main issue I encountered here was Chimera's `fortify-headers` did not play nice with the Mercury build, so I added a [patch to disable it][patch].